tanvir002700/taskManager/README.md

 ### Project structure
 This project is **Organize by feature**.
 All feature contain in module folder.

-Maintaining **strict module boundaries** all public api export with index.js.
+For maintaining **strict module boundaries** all public api export with index.js.

 All common component of project keep in src/component folder.